airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 > See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.
 For in him the whole fullness of deity dwells bodily, [Colossians 2:8-9](https://my.bible.com/bible/59/COL.2.8-9.ESV)

 Verse 8 might make us ask what evil would ever seek to lead us away from the truth of Christ?
-What *is* the truth of Christ?
+So, what *is* the truth of Christ?
 Luckily, verse 9 answers immediately: that the whole fullness of deity dwells in his body.
 Scripture makes it clear that this is the truth of Christ and we must not let anyone lead us away from it.
 He's divine not in the sense of pagan deity, but in the Jewish monotheistic sense.

 Sometimes people say Jesus is "100% human and 100%" divine.
 The problem with that is it's a logical fallacy that Jesus could be 200% something.
 We also can't say that he's 50% divine and 50% human because that's simply incorrect.
 What we should say instead is that he is **truly** God and **truly** man.
 It's genuine when we say what Jesus is.